DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/specify-conditions-for-report-elements/conditionally-change-a-label-text.md

 This document describes how to display different values in a report control based on a specified logical condition.

-> [!Warning]
-> Use the approach below if expression bindings **are enabled** in the Report Designer (the Designer provides the [Expressions](../../report-designer-tools/ui-panels/expressions-panel.md) panel).
->
-> See [Conditionally Change a Label's Text](../shape-data-data-bindings/conditionally-change-a-label-text.md) if expression bindings **are not enabled** in the Report Designer (the Designer does not provide the [Expressions](../../report-designer-tools/ui-panels/expressions-panel.md) panel).

 After you [bound your report to data](../../bind-to-data.md) and specified a bound data field in a report control's **Expression** property, you can make this control display different values based on a specified logical condition:

 1. Expand the **Actions** category and click the **Expression** property's ellipsis button.